kimh/locationkit-android-docs/source/index.md

 ```

-Using SocialRadar Location Manager requires the consumer to receive an informational message explaining how location services will be used within the app.
+Using SocialRadar LocationKit requires the consumer to receive an informational message explaining how location services will be used within the app.

 That informational message is contained in the Info.plist or the InfoPlist.strings file.